svitkin/robins-bk-soccer/content/_index.md

 As a "works" team, all of the Robins players were also employees.
 This was a sporting era when proffesionalization was scarce.
 It was expected for even a successful athlete to have another job.
 It did not go unnoticed by players and other clubs that shipyard teams were flush with money.
 Soon they were being accused of luring players with "soft" jobs and high wages - there were rumors that players were given $21 (around $450 in 2026 USD) a day to do little but play soccer.
 This type of poaching was common enough that the U.S.F.A led an official inquiry into the transfer of players to Robins Dry Dock.
 This was only in their first season.

-Robins attracting the best players around continued well beyond the first season though.
+Robins attracting the best players continued well beyond the first season though.
 Soon they would amass a talented team that took the U.S. soccer world by storm.

 # Early Signs of Success